OlleLinderos/hn/README.md

-# hn in the terminal
+# HackerNews in the terminal

-learning haskell
+Learning haskell, eventually.